AdS3 Orbifolds, BTZ Black Holes, and Holography: Null-gauged WZW models and orbifolds of

 in the gauge $\tau=\sigma=0$; it has a $\bZ_\sfk$ orbifold singularity located along the circle $\rho=0,\theta=\pi/2$ parametrized by $\phi$.
 The generalization to the geometries resulting from the generic null vectors~\eqref{nullvecs} may be found for instance in~\rcite{Martinec:2017ztd,Martinec:2018nco,Bufalini:2021ndn}, and the CFT dual is described in~\rcite{Giusto:2012yz,Chakrabarty:2015foa}.

 The limit $R_y\to\infty$ of the background~\eqref{NS5F1} is the orbifold~\eqref{orbact}, as we saw by choosing to gauge fix $t,y$ instead of $\tau,\sigma$, and noting that a residual discrete gauge symmetry implements the orbifold identification on $\cK$ as discussed in~\rcite{Martinec:2018nco}.
 Backing away from the large $R_y$ limit, null gauging modifies the group sigma model on $\cG$ by a term \be \frac{\cJ\bar\cJ}{\Sigma} \ee after integrating out the gauge field.
 In the gauge $t=y=0$, this is just a current-current deformation of $\cK/\bZ_\sfk$.
-Indeed, in this gauge the currents $\cJ,\bar\cJ$ reduce to their components along $\cK=\sltwo\times\sutwo$, and $\Sigma^{-1}\sim n_5/(\sfk R_y)^2$ is the parameter of the infinitesimal current-current deformation.
-This result is a special case of the analysis of~\rcite{Forste:2003km} relating gauged WZW models of the form $(\cK\times\cH)/\cH$ to current-current deformations of orbifolds of $\cK$.
+Indeed, in this gauge the currents $\cJ,\bar\cJ$ reduce to their components along $\cK=\sltwo\times\sutwo$, and $\Sigma^{-1}\sim n_5/(\sfk R_y)^2$ is the parameter of the infinitesimal current-current deformation. \footnote{This relation between the null-gauged model and current-current deformations was also observed in~\rcite{Bufalini:2021ndn}.} This result is a special case of the analysis of~\rcite{Forste:2003km} relating gauged WZW models of the form $(\cK\times\cH)/\cH$ to current-current deformations of orbifolds of $\cK$.

 A special case of the above orbifolds was considered in~\rcite{Martinec:2001cf,Martinec:2002xq}, where a restriction was made to orbifold orders $\sfk$ that are divisors of $n_5$ under the thinking that other choices would be anomalous.
 We see here that this restriction can be lifted and that the orbifold is always consistent.